o3de/o3de.org/content/docs/user-guide/features/gems/reference/list.md

 ---
-description: ' Enable gems to your Amazon Lumberyard project for functionality and assets. '
+description: ' Enable gems to your Open 3D Engine project for functionality and assets. '
 title: Gems Available in Lumberyard
 ---
 # Gems Available in Lumberyard {#gems-system-ref}